Why did my credit score drop?

 • Foreclosures: Foreclosure can happen after you’ve missed mortgage payments and your lender takes ownership of your home.
 A foreclosure, as well as the missed payments that led to it, might appear on your credit reports.

-• Bankruptcies: Bankruptcy filings can affect credit scores differently depending on the type.
+• Bankruptcies: Bankruptcy filings can affect credit scores differently, depending on the type.
 Typically, Chapter 13 bankruptcies—also known as reorganizational bankruptcies—can stay on credit reports for seven years.
 Chapter 7 bankruptcies—also known as liquidation bankruptcies—can stay on credit reports for 10 years.

-• Charge-offs: When a credit card account goes 180 days (a full 6 months) past due, the credit card issuer must close and charge off the account.
+• Charge-offs: In most cases, when a credit card account goes 180 days—a full 6 months—past due, the credit card issuer must close and charge off the account.
 A charge-off will generally stay on your credit reports for up to 7 years.
+With most derogatory marks, the negative impact on your credit generally diminishes over time.

 5. Closing a credit card

-It may be tempting to close a credit card you don’t use, but keep in mind it may impact your credit.
+It may be tempting to close a credit card you don’t use, but keep in mind that it may impact your credit.
 Once the account closes, the average age of your credit accounts could change.
 Because your credit scores are based partly on the length of your credit history, a shorter history can lower your credit scores.

 6. An authorized user using your credit card